-Tired Of This Sh**: Ya’ll Scum Of AmeriKKKa A$$ President Tells Women Of Color Congresswomen To “Go Back” To Their County
+Ya’lls Scum Of AmeriKKKa A$$ President Tells Women Of Color Congresswomen To “Go Back” To Their Countries

 Although the president didn’t mention anyone by name, it’s clear he was referring to a group of progressive congresswomen who are pushing the envelope in the Democratic party, including Rashida Tlaib of Michigan, Ilhan Omar of Minnesota, Alexandria Ocasio-Cortez of New York and Ayanna Pressley of Massachusetts.

 And surprise, surprise, all of these women were born in the United States with the exception of one.
-Tlaib, a Palestinian American, was born in Michigan; Ocasio-Cortez, who’s family is Puerto Rican, was born in New York; and Pressley, a Black woman, was born in Cincinnati.
+Tlaib, a Palestinian American, was born in Michigan; Ocasio-Cortez, whose family is Puerto Rican, was born in New York; and Pressley, a Black woman, was born in Cincinnati.
 Omar is a Somali refugee who moved to the U.S. when she was 12 and she became a citizen in 2000.

 Meanwhile, ya’ll crusty Cheeto-In-Chief is spewing dangerous rhetoric that could literally put these women’s life at risk.